DC Office Sector Struggles to Maintain Course

 Washington, D.C.’s office sector ended the third quarter without much improvement across fundamentals when compared to last year, the latest CommercialEdge data reveals.
 Although it ranked second for investment volume nationwide, with $2.3 billion trading through September, the third quarter was the slowest.

 Some of these office sales are tied to owners seeking to reduce their exposure to the asset, as vacancy continued to climb over the past 12 months, while property values dropped.
-A growing share of office owners are considering converting their properties into housing or other uses.
+As a result, a growing share of office owners are considering converting their properties into housing or other uses, looking to ease the pressure of rising vacancy rates and maintenance costs.

 Developers focus on high-quality assets

 Washington, D.C., developers had 1.8 million square feet of office space under construction in September.
-Activity diminished through the third quarter—this amount of space was a 0.5 percent expansion of the market’s total inventory, half of the national figure.
-Adding planned and prospective projects into the mix, the pipeline was at 3.3 percent of stock.
+Activity diminished through the third quarter—this amount of space was a 0.5 percent expansion of the market’s total inventory and half of the national rate.
+Adding planned and prospective projects in the mix brings the pipeline to 3.3 percent of stock.

-Compared to its peer gateway markets, metro D.C.’s office sector was near the bottom of the list in terms of construction as a share of total inventory.
+Compared to its peer gateway markets, the metro’s office sector was near the bottom of the list for construction as a share of total inventory.
 It lagged Manhattan (0.6 percent), Los Angeles (0.9 percent), San Francisco (2.9 percent) and Boston (4.6 percent), but was ahead of Chicago (0.3 percent).

 Rendering of the office building at 3901 Fairfax Drive in Arlington, Va.